Last Updated on October 5, 2023 by Editorial Team

 U.S. Bureau of Labor Statistics marked that occupations obligating math notions have been increasing drastically.
-It was expected to amplify by about 28% comparing those in 2020 and 2030.
+It was expected to amplify by about 28% compared to those in 2020 and 2030.
 These numbers depict that the significance of math is on the verge of increasing, which implies the need to learn these notions.

 Ann Dowker has studied the history of Mathematics anxiety in the past sixty years.
 As a part of this, he outlined some noteworthy statistics findings.
 They are: